C-Section Recovery: What to expect and how to prepare

 We’ll go over the actual procedure in another post, but let’s focus on what recovery from a C-section looks like.
 But the general overview is that it takes roughly 45 mins up to 1.5 hours to perform and involves a spinal block or general anesthesia to prevent pain from being felt.

-This pain blocker is followed by two incisions, the first is made through the lower abdomen to allow access to the uterus and then second incision is made into the uterus to open it to allow access to the child.
-Once the process is over it takes a number of days in the hospital for the mother to recover before being released to home.
+This pain blocker is followed by two incisions, the first is made through the lower abdomen to allow access to the uterus and then the second incision is made into the uterus to open it to allow access to the child.
+Once the process is over it takes a number of days in the hospital for the mother to recover before being released home.

 Make no mistake; a cesarean section is a major abdominopelvic operation.
 The incision is not small and must fit the whole baby.
-In making both incisions, multiple layers of tissues such as: superficial tissue, muscle, fascia, and uterus tissue are damaged.
-Lastly, bleeding from the uterus itself can be brisk, but sometimes even life threatening.
+In making both incisions, multiple layers of tissues such as superficial tissue, muscle, fascia, and uterus tissue are damaged.
+Lastly, bleeding from the uterus itself can be brisk, but sometimes even life-threatening.
 Do not take it lightly.

 Between all the tissue damage, blood loss, stress, lack of sleep, hormonal changes, and surgical pain, complications aside; a C-Section recovery is hands down the tougher recovery path over vaginal delivery in our opinion.
-Next we will discuss what you can do to prepare and optimize your C-section recovery.
+Next, we will discuss what you can do to prepare and optimize your C-section recovery.

 C-section Recovery: What to expect and how to prepare.